ManishM9/accompleet/README.md

 ---

+### 👷‍♂️ Best Way To Work

+-Open 2 terminals on VS Code.
+  1. One for dev changes: ```bash npm run dev```
+  2. One for build changes: ```bash npm run watch```

+-If you want to check the extension's work on LeetCode, just refresh the extension on chrome://extensions.(Since "npm run watch" is running the build gets continuously updated)
+-Then refresh the LeetCode page and your changes should be visible.

+---

 ### 🚀 Git Branching & Pull Request Workflow

 To ensure a clean and collaborative development process, **never commit directly to `main`**.
 Follow this branching workflow: